syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Selection.md

 {% endtabs %}

-## SegmentSelection
+## Segment Selection

 Segment Selection allows you to highlight a segment in a chart series.
-For highlighting a segment the brush color can be set using [`SelectionBrush`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ColumnSeries.html#Syncfusion_UI_Xaml_Charts_ColumnSeries_SelectionBrush) property.
+For highlighting a segment the brush color can be set using the [`SelectionBrush`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ColumnSeries.html#Syncfusion_UI_Xaml_Charts_ColumnSeries_SelectionBrush) property.

 **Segment Selection in ColumnSeries**